python/devguide/index.rst

 People who wish to contribute to Python **must** read the following documents in their top-level order (sub-level documents can be read in any order).
-You can stop where you feel comfortable and being contributing without reading and understanding all of these documents, but please do not skip around within the documentation.
+You can stop where you feel comfortable and begin contributing without reading and understanding all of these documents, but please do not skip around within the documentation.